 The Baby Wave earned a 6 of 10 for features.
 This is about average for the group.
 The Baby Wave offers a remotely activated nightlight and talk to baby two way communication.
 It also has a room temperature sensor that wasn't very accurate in our tests with a variance of up to 8 degrees from the actual room temperature in one test.

 The Baby Wave also has the following:

-The Summer Infant has an average EMF reading of 2.36 V/m at 6 ft from the unit.
+The average EMF reading for the Summer Infant monitor is 2.36 V/m at 6 ft from the unit.
 This is about average for the group.
 While not high or low this reading can be decreased by placing the baby unit as far from the baby as possible and still be functional.
 Unplugging the unit when not in use will also help limit your baby's exposure to EMF during other activities like diaper changes and playing.

 — Juliet Spurrier, MD & Wendy Schmitz

 ≪ Go to our review of Sound Monitors